Configure Dataverse virtual entities

-After the solutions are imported in the Common Data Service environment, both environments must be set up to connect to each other.
-Common Data Service will call Finance and Operations using Service-to-Service (S2S) authentication, based on an Azure Active Directory (AAD) application.
-This new AAD application represents the single instance of the Common Data Service environment.
-If you have multiple pairs of Common Data Service and Finance and Operations environments, separate AAD applications for each pair must be created to ensure connections are established between the correct pair of Finance and Operations and Common Data Service environments.
-The following procedure shows the creation of the AAD application.
+After the solutions are imported into the Dataverse environment, both environments must be set up to connect to each other.
+Dataverse will call Finance and Operations apps by using Service-to-Service (S2S) authentication, based on an Azure Active Directory (Azure AD) application.
+This new Azure AD application represents the single instance of the Dataverse environment.
+If you have multiple pairs of Dataverse and Finance and Operations apps environments, separate Azure AD applications must be created for each pair to ensure that connections are established between the correct pair of Finance and Operations apps and Microsoft Power Platform environments.

-The AAD application must be created on the same tenant as Finance and Operations.
+The Azure AD application must be created on the same tenant as the Finance and Operations apps.

 Go to https://portal.azure.com > Azure Active Directory > App registrations.